AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/data-store-modules.md

 ### Delete All Records

-This action module *deletes all records from a particular data store*.
+This action module `deletes all records from a particular data store`.

 You specify the data store.

 <!--
-<p data-mc-conditions="QuicksilverOrClassic.Draft mode">The module returns the IDs of the deleted records and any associated fields, along with any custom fields and values that the connection accesses.
-You can map <em>this information</em> in subsequent modules in the scenario.</p>
+The module returns the IDs of the deleted records and any associated fields, along with any custom fields and values that the connection accesses.
+You can map this information in subsequent modules in the scenario.
 -->

-The module returns the IDs of the deleted records and any associated fields, along with any custom fields and values that the connection accesses.
-You can map *this information* in subsequent modules in the scenario.

 <table cellspacing="15">
  <col>